 For support call our team on 01392 406151

-We have some charity places available, but if you’ve already secured your place you can still run for us!
-You can find out more information on our website or by getting in touch with Laura at or 01271 325 270.
+If you’ve already secured your place you can still run for us!
+You can find out more information on our website or by getting in touch with Mhairi at email@example.com or 01271 325 270.

 At the British Hen Welfare Trust, we think all laying hens deserve to enjoy a natural lifestyle whilst they lay tasty eggs for us to eat; including space to roam on green pasture, the chance to enjoy fresh air and sunshine, to scratch for insects and the opportunity to lay an egg in a nest.